jjlin526/AWS-Services/Architecting-Applications-on-Amazon-EC2.md

 * Network ACLs (Access Control Lists) are another way to control access to resources within a VPC, but at the subnet level.
 * AWS VPN (Virtual Private Network) allows you to create a secure connection between your on-premises network and a VPC, allowing you to access resources in the VPC as if they were on your local network.

+### Shield, Macie, and Inspector

+* Shield is a service that provides DDoS protection for your applications and resources.
+* Macie is a service that uses machine learning to automatically discover and classify sensitive data in your AWS environment, helping you to protect it from unauthorized access.
+* Inspector is a service that analyzes the security of your application and network, identifying potential vulnerabilities and providing recommendations for remediation.

 ### Scenario Based Review

 * Service Catalog